-We have examined management's assertions about the requirements listed in Chapter II of the Audit Guide about [name of carrier]'s compliance with its contract with the Office of Personnel Management and the effectiveness of the internal controls over compliance with those requirements during the year ended [September 30 or December 31].
+We have examined [name of carrier]'s compliance with the specified representations included in Chapter II of the FEHBP Experience-Rated Carrier and Service Organization Audit Guide and its contract with the Office of Personnel Management, during the year ended [September 30 or December 31].
 Management is responsible for [name of carrier]'s compliance with those requirements.
-Our responsibility is to express an opinion on management's assertions about the carrier's compliance based on our examination.
+Our responsibility is to express an opinion on [name of carrier]'s compliance based on our examination.

-Our examination was made in accordance with standards established by the American Institute of Certified Public Accountants, and, accordingly, included examining, on a test basis, evidence about [name of carrier]'s compliance with these requirements and performing other such procedures we considered necessary in the circumstances.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants, and, accordingly, included examining, on a test basis, evidence about [name of carrier]'s compliance with those requirements and performing other such procedures we considered necessary in the circumstances.
 We believe that our examination provides a reasonable basis for our opinion.
 Our examination does not provide a legal determination on [name of carrier]'s compliance with specified requirements.